webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 * SSL
 ** blog
 ** project
-* Make fastly VCL to point to salt master with basic "server mainteanance in progress" page if origin is unresponsive
+* Make Fastly VCL to point to salt master with basic "server maintenance in progress" page if origin is unresponsive

 == Next ==

+What should be done once the previous requisites are met.

 * Upgrade to latest Ubuntu 14.04 LTS version, and their configured services for each VM types;
 ** source